ElliotJoyce09/lean_trees/README.md

 - Finset_subset_and_has_less_elems_implies_not_equal** ✅ (Daniel)
 - subgraphImpliesLeqEdges** ✅ (Daniel)
 - SetToFinsetToSetEqSet** ✅ (Daniel)

+- **any_subgraph_of_an_acyclic_graph_is_acyclic** ✅ (Krishna)

+_Most of my other lemmas are simply have statements in my code as they weren't particularly useful to anyone else_

+- **acyclic_graphs_have_a_leaf** ✅ (Krishna) - This result has not been proven as the proof uses zorn's lemma which is very set theoretic and out of the scope of this project.
+I have given a rough 80 line layout on how the proof could be done on lean to demonstrate provability without using other packages.

 - **minusEmptyGraph** ✅ (Elliot) – The edges not present in the empty graph are the same as the edges present in the complete graph.
 - **emptyGraphToPathGraphOnTwoVertices** ✅ (Elliot) – Adding an edge to the empty graph gives the path graph on two vertices.